 Talking about the trench coat, many might not know it came into existence one hundred years ago.
 The coat was originally created for British soldiers during the First World War.
 And that is why you can still see the military inspiration in its style until this very day – the shoulder straps and sometimes even gun flaps near the lapel were the hallmarks of its military origin.
-Perhaps there is no other outerwear like the men’s trench coat which is as practical as a raincoat but with fashionable, masculine taste.
+Perhaps there is no other outerwear like the men’s trench coat which is as practical as a raincoat but with a fashionable, masculine taste.
 Now, check out our buyer’s guide for the trench coat and grab one for yourself before winter.

 RELATED: How to Style A Parka Jacket

-What is a Trench Coat?
+What Is Trench Coat?

 A trench coat is designed to protect you from bad weather.
 Some people might refer the coat as raincoat because of its water-resistant or waterproof material and also its practical function that keeps you warm and dry simultaneously.

 The traditional design of a trench coat is double-breasted, wide lapels with ten buttons often with an adjustable belt at the waist.
 Today if you shop the coat online (on Zara online store, for example), you will realize the trench hasn’t swayed all that much from its original design and the basics have remained largely the same.
-Until today, you still can spot the most notable ornamental epaulettes (shoulder straps) or sometimes gun flaps on many coats.
+Until today, you still can spot the most notable ornamental epaulets (shoulder straps) or sometimes gun flaps on many coats.

 Trench Coat’s Fabric